PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Destination address from *keys* file will be loaded and the LeaseSet of address will be published.
 The server tunnel must use its own destination such as host 127.0.0.1 and port 80.

+The *port* is (non-I2P) TCP listening port on IP host that the listening local destination gets connected to.

 This tunnel type should be used for any protocol other than HTTP, even HTTP with SSL encryption (HTTPS).

 Optional parameters:

 Option              | Description
 --------------------|--------------------
-inport              | what port at local destination server tunnel listens to.
+inport              | (non-TCP non-UDP) I2P local destination port to listen to; an unsigned 16-bit integer.
+What port at local destination server tunnel listens to.
 Same as *port* by default accesslist          | list of comma-separated of b32 address (without .b32.i2p) allowed to connect.
 Everybody is allowed by default gzip                | turns internal compression off if set to false. true by default signaturetype       | means signature type for new keys.
 0 - DSA, 1- ECDSA-P256, 7 -EDDSA, 11 -RedDSA.
 7 by default